 There are substantial barriers for many Aboriginal and Torres Strait Islander people in accessing services, such as difficulty with communication and a lack of understanding by non-Indigenous service providers.
 This is often made more difficult with a lack of trust of government services including healthcare services.

-Indigenous people living in more rural and remote areas may have to travel to major centres for appointments and treatments, which may be the first time away from country.
+Indigenous Australian people living in more rural and remote areas may have to travel to major centres for appointments and treatments, which may be the first time away from country.
 There is also the issue of cultural sensitivity in terms of skin groups, of the community, and of 'going home to country'.

-The extremely disadvantaged position of many Indigenous people, particularly those living in some rural and remote communities, poses special issues in the delivery of palliative care.
-These include issues related to the storage of medications and compliance, and the need for care-providers to be aware that multiple health problems are more common among Indigenous people.
+The extremely disadvantaged position of many Indigenous Australian people, particularly those living in some rural and remote communities, poses special issues in the delivery of palliative care.
+These include issues related to the storage of medications and compliance, and the need for care-providers to be aware that multiple health problems are more common among Indigenous Australian people.

 Looking after people with a culture different from your own

 In providing palliative care to Aboriginal and Torres Strait Islander people it is important to realise that there are cultural differences in attitudes to health and treatment, and these can also impact on health.
 These aspects have been addressed in a recent National Health and Medical Research Council (NHMRC) publication, Cultural competency in health: a guide for policy, partnerships and participation.
 The document reviews how values and beliefs can impact generally on healthcare delivery.

 The document Providing culturally appropriate palliative care to Indigenous Australians (Commonwealth of Australia, 2004) covers many of the aspects to be addressed in relation to Aboriginal and Torres Strait Islander people.